 Funnily though, no two Technical Design jobs are ever the same.
 To learn more about all the things tech designers can do check out this article.
 The learning opportunities in this field are endless!

-Here's a video we highly recommend for you to get on the right track doing flats!
+Here's a video from this insightful post by the University of Arts, London that we highly recommend for you to get on the right track doing flats!

 Once you have your flat sketches ready, it's time to add them to your tech packs and send over to your manufacturers so they can get started to turn your idea into a product.